openstack/openstack-manuals/doc/arch-design/source/design-compute/design-compute-logging.rst

 The logs on the compute nodes, or any server running nova-compute (for example in a hyperconverged architecture), are the primary points for troubleshooting issues with the hypervisor and compute services.
 Additionally, operating system logs can also provide useful information.

-However, as environments grow, the amount of log data increases exponentially.
-Enabling debugging on either the OpenStack services or the operating system logging further compounds the data issues.
+As the cloud environment grows, the amount of log data increases exponentially.
+Enabling debugging on either the OpenStack services or the operating system further compounds the data issues.

-Logging is detailed more fully in the `Operations Guide
+Logging is described in more detail in the `Operations Guide
 <http://docs.openstack.org/ops-guide/ops-logging-monitoring.html>`_.
 However,
 it is an important design consideration to take into account before commencing operations of your cloud.